Extract, Transform, Load (ETL)¶

 #nohup /usr/share/centreon-bi/etl/perfdataStatisticsBuilder.pl -r --no-purge -s 2017-08-01 -e 2018-01-01 > /var/log/centreon-bi/rebuild_perfData.log &

-What to do after the scripts execution ?¶
+What to do after executing the scripts¶

-Uncomment the lines in /etc/cron.d/centreon-bi-engine and /etc/cron.d/centreon-bi-purge and restart the cron service::#systemctl restart crond restart
+Uncomment the lines in /etc/cron.d/centreon-bi-engine and /etc/cron.d/centreon-bi-purge and restart the cron service:#systemctl restart crond restart

 - Case 2 : The rebuild finishes the next day

-Uncomment the lines in /etc/cron.d/centreon-bi-engine and /etc/cron.d/centreon-bi-purge and restart the cron service::#systemctl restart crond restart
+Uncomment the lines in /etc/cron.d/centreon-bi-engine and /etc/cron.d/centreon-bi-purge and restart the cron service:#systemctl restart crond restart

-Manually execute the daily script#/usr/share/centreon-bi/bin/centreonBIETL -d
+Manually execute the daily script:#/usr/share/centreon-bi/bin/centreonBIETL -d

-- Case 3 : in other cases
+- Case 3 : In other cases

 Centreon BAM statistics¶